jflester/100timePlayed/README.md

 Next it will call the Bungie API and get the time played for each member<br>

 # WHAT STATE IS IT IN? #
+Time played reflects both battle and social space.
+Working on battle time only.
 Beta<br>
 No error handling yet<br>
 Works for me where expected<br>